 For companies that have a Chinese entity:

-For foreign companies:
+Register on For foreign companies:

 How to configure your WeChat business account profile?

 Once your account is approved, you will get access to: